 Growing search for Texas gunman who killed 5 enters 3rd day

-CLEVELAND, Texas (AP) — The search in Texas for a gunman who fatally shot five neighbors with an AR-style rifle entered a third day Monday after authorities over the weekend acknowledged they had little sense of the killer’s whereabouts despite a widening dragnet near Houston.
+CLEVELAND, Texas (AP) — The search in Texas for a gunman who fatally shot five neighbors with an AR-style rifle entered a third day Monday after authorities over the weekend widened a dragnet near Houston and appealed to the public for tips on the killer’s whereabouts.

+On Monday afternoon, authorities in neighboring Montgomery County told residents to stay inside “out of an abundance of caution” near an area that had a heavy police presence following a possible sighting of the suspect.
+The Montgomery County Sheriff’s Office said they had no confirmation the person was 38-year-old Francisco Oropeza.

 “I can tell you right now, we have zero leads,” James Smith, the FBI special agent in charge, said Sunday.